tttapa/Arduino-Debugging/README.md

 ## API

-The library provides three macros:
+The library provides five macros:

 1. `DEBUG(x)`
 This is the easiest one: it just prints out `x` to the debug output if debugging is enabled.
 It also terminates the line.